-Students may contact the Director of Information Technology to get help with computer, networking, and internet issues, as well as for inquiries regarding the school website.
+Students may contact the Director of Technology to get help with computer, networking, and internet issues, as well as for inquiries regarding educational platforms and the school website.

 DANIEL C.B.
 HARAYDA

 Director of Information Resource Center Phone: 978.681.0800 ext.
 143 Email: harayda@mslaw.edu